tkijewski/yii2-mandrill/README.md

     ->setTags(['registration']);
 ```

-For more informations check the component documentation.
+For more information check the component documentation.